-Diana Barrie (Maggie Smith) says that she wishes David Niven could accept her award for her because he would be witty and charming.
+Diana Barrie (Dame Maggie Smith) says that she wishes David Niven could accept her award for her because he would be witty and charming.
 In the play on which the movie is based, she says Michael Caine, but it was changed when Caine was cast as her husband.

-This film version had the luxury over any stage production by being able to be actually be filmed at the real life and famous Beverly Hills Hotel.
-The movie shot extensively inside and on the grounds of the hotel.
-Today the hotel's inside looks rather different, having been renovated for a whopping $150 million.
-Today a very strict no-filming policy is being enforced by the management, sparing its camera-shy celebrity guests of any media hassle.
+This film version had the luxury over any stage production, by being able to be filmed at the real-life Beverly Hills Hotel.
+The movie was shot extensively inside, and on the grounds of the hotel.
+Today, the hotel's inside looks rather different, having been renovated for a whopping 150 million dollars.
+Today, a very strict no-filming policy is being enforced by the management, sparing its camera-shy celebrity guests, of any media hassle.

 In the opening credits, famous 70s artworks of British artist David Hockney are featured.
 The painting before Elaine May's name is entitled "Portrait of an Artist (Pool with two figures), 1972" and features a swimming pool with the Hollywood hills in the backdrop.
 The "two figures", both male, one swimming and the other standing over watching have been mysteriously edited out of the picture for some unknown reason.

-The original production of the "California Suite" by Neil Simon, a play in two acts, opened on 2nd April 1976 at the Ahmanson Theatre in Los Angeles and ran until 5th June 1976.
-The Broadway production of "California Suite" opened at the Eugene O'Neill Theatre on 10th June 1976 and ran for 445 performances until 2nd July 1977.
+The original stage production of "California Suite" by Neil Simon, opened on April 2, 1976 at the Ahmanson Theatre in Los Angeles, and ran until June 5, 1976.
+The Broadway production of "California Suite" opened at the Eugene O'Neill Theatre on June 10, 1976, and ran for 445 performances, until July 2, 1977.

 The room number of the suite in the film's source play was Suite No. 203-04 in the Beverly Hills Hotel.
 The film features the characters in four different hotel suites as the action cuts between the four episodes which in the play were set in the one hotel suite at different times, one per act.

-The name of the Diana Barrie (Maggie Smith) movie that she was Oscar nominated for and starred in with James Coburn (which is seen on the plane at the start of the film and again referenced on a plane at the film's end) was "No Left Turns".
+The name of the Diana Barrie (Dame Maggie Smith) movie, for which she was Oscar nominated, and starred with James Coburn, (which is seen on the plane at the start of the film, and again referenced on a plane at the film's end), was "No Left Turns".
 The name of the Oscar winner of the short documentary at the Academy Awards was "The Midgets of Leipzig".

 The trivia items below may give away important plot points.

-Maggie Smith's character, Diana Barrie, is nominated for the Best Actress Academy Award but loses the Oscar, but Maggie Smith actually won an Oscar for portraying her, an Oscar loser.
-Moreover, Maggie Smith is the only actress to ever win an Oscar for playing an Oscar nominee / Oscar loser.
-Cate Blanchett would later win an Oscar for playing four time Academy Award Winner Katharine Hepburn).
+Dame Maggie Smith's character, Diana Barrie, is nominated for the Best Actress Academy Award, but loses the Oscar, but Dame Maggie Smith actually won an Oscar for portraying her, an Oscar loser.
+Moreover, Dame Maggie Smith is the only actress to ever win an Oscar for playing an Oscar nominee/Oscar loser.
+Cate Blanchett would later win an Oscar for playing four-time Academy Award Winner Katharine Hepburn.

-Michael Caine plays a character called Sydney Cochran whose bi-sexuality/homosexuality is revealed to his wife in the film.
-Caine would also later play in another film a bisexual whose bi-sexuality/homosexuality is also revealed and also named Sidney (Sidney Bruhl).
-This film was [SPOILER ALERT] --- Deathtrap (1982).
+Michael Caine plays a character named Sydney Cochran, whose bi-sexuality/homosexuality is revealed to his wife in the film.
+Caine would also later play in another film, a bisexual, whose bi-sexuality/homosexuality is also revealed, and also named Sidney (Sidney Bruhl).
+This film was Deathtrap (1982).